Boundary pairs associated with quadratic forms: Boundary pairs constructed from other boundary pairs

 Moreover, $\ran \Gamma=\HSaux^{1/2}$ is dense in $\HSaux$ by assumption~\eqref{eq:bd2.coupl}.

-\eqref{bd2.coupl.ii}~That $\HDir$ is decoupled is obvious, as well as the formula for the coupled Dirichlet solution operator.
-The corresponding Neumann operator is (in general) \emph{coupled} (i.e., not a direct sum of the individual Neumann operators) For the coupled \DtN operator, note that
+\itemref{bd2.coupl.ii}~That $\HDir$ is decoupled is obvious, as well as the formula for the coupled Dirichlet solution operator.
+The formula for the coupled solution operator is obvious.
+The corresponding Neumann operator is (in general) \emph{coupled} (i.e., not a direct sum of the individual Neumann operators) For the coupled \DtN\ operator, note that

 for $\phi \in \HSaux^{1/2}$ and any $g=g_1 \oplus g_2 \in \HS^1$ with $\Gamma g = \psi$ (see~\eqref{eq:def.dn.z} and \Def{dn.z}).